malaireumarianna/NLP_final_project/README.md

 Replace `/path_to_your_local_model_directory`, `/path_to_your_input_folder`, and `/path_to_your_output_folder` with actual paths on your local machine or network where your models, input, and output are stored.

-## Unittesting

-1. TestEvaluateModel
-This test class is designed to evaluate the performance of a model on datasets with and without target labels.
-It uses a neural network model (IrisNN), which is used for the Iris dataset.
-It tests scripts from inference/run.py, which contains script for inference without target variable or in case of its presence, like in ours it will calculate loss and accuracy.
-It contains two tests - test_evaluate_with_targets and test_evaluate_without_targets.

-2. TestDataProcessor
-This class tests the functionality of a DataProcessor class from train.py that is used for preparing data.
-This checks whether the data is trimmed to a specified size correctly.

-3. TestTraining
-This test class checks the training process of a machine learning model.